 The Break/Fix Mentality

 The majority of smaller companies take this route because they feel as if they’re too small for a more sophisticated 24/7 approach to IT management.
 They also feel pressure to direct all resources on the product or service, not behind-the-scenes operations.
 They decide to use on-call IT techs when broken technology has already disrupted business.
-The on-call team’s response time and overall lack of familiarity with your systems extends downtime and proves to be a much more expensive resolution to IT management.
+The on-call team’s response time and overall lack of familiarity with your systems extends downtime and proves to be a much more expensive resolution to website management.
 It’s reactive, not proactive, and it’s a costly mistake too often made.

 This is why many SMBs today feel that managed services are the most cost-effective way to support their IT infrastructure and the best way to get more bang for their buck.